 Rhabdomyolysis is the breakdown of muscle tissue that leads to the release of muscle fiber contents into the blood.
 These substances are harmful to the kidney and often cause kidney damage.

 It’s a simple definition that is quantified by the disruption of the skeletal muscle membrane — remember this sentence because it’ll be important later.
-CrossFit et al. has an oversimplification stating that the muscle is damaged via exertion stress, the muscle leaks myoglobin — the protein that carries oxygen in skeletal muscle — and the circulating myoglobin interferes with kidney (renal) function, and can cause acute renal failure (which can very easily lead to death).
+CrossFit et al. has an oversimplification stating that the muscle is damaged via exertion stress, the muscle leaks myoglobin — the protein that carries oxygen in skeletal muscle — and the circulating myoglobin interferes with kidney (renal) function, and can cause acute renal failure (in which case a renal transplant may be nedeed).
 This can occur, yes, but there’s more to it.

 The disruption of the membrane of the skeletal muscle means that things that are supposed to stay in the muscle cells get out, and things that are supposed to stay out get in.
 It’s like leaving your door open and your dogs get out while the neighborhood cats come into your house and creepily spy on you.
 The point is that rhabdo is defined by this breach in the membrane, and even minor cases still have this shift in contents in and out.